UCL/MPHY0026/doc/index.rst

  * Sessions:

    * Term 2, Thursdays, 10:00-13:00, not including reading week.
-   * Essentially, aiming for Face-to-Face in 2022, COVID permitting.
+   * Post-COVID, we are back to Face-to-Face lectures!!

 How This Course Is Run